zmcddn/coding-interview-guide/README.md

 1. Feature expectations (5 mins) - gather requirements:

+   - Functional requirements:
        - Use cases
        - Scenarios that will NOT be covered
        - End-user (who will use it)
        - Capacity (how many people will use it, DAU (daily active user))
        - How to use it
+   - None-Functional requirements:
+       - Scalability
+       - Availability
+       - Performance/Latency
+       - Consistency
+       - Durability/Fault-tolerant

 2. Estimations (2-5 mins) - estimate scale: